basissar/budgeteer/README.md

 # Budgeteer Finance Tracker

-This is a repository for a Budgeteer Finance Tracker web application being developed for the B6BPROJ6 subject.
+This is a repository for a Budgeteer Finance Tracker web application.

+## Running the app
+Project is containerized.
+Upon cloning the repository simply run `docker-compose up`.
+If it is your first time, run the command with `--build` flag.
+Ports on which each of container is being run are specified in the [docker-compose.yml](https://github.com/basissar/budgeteer/blob/main/docker-compose.yml).

+By default backend is run on port 8000, frontend on 3000 and database on 5433.
+Be sure to free these ports.

 ## Features
 - Expense tracking: